Almond Filled Stollen

 - With the mixer running on low, add 2 oz granulated sugar and 1 teaspoon table salt.
 Add 6 oz unsalted butter a tablespoon at a time.
 Mix to incorporate completely.
 Add 1 large egg, 1 teaspoon vanilla extract¼ teaspoon almond extract and 1/2 cup of flour.

-- Switch to the dough hook and add the remaining flour.
+- Switch to the dough hook and with the mixer running on low add the remaining flour.
+Knead for 5 minutes.
 The dough should gather on the hook and clear the sides of the bowl.
-Add a little more flour if the dough is still very sticky.
 If working by hand, add as much of the flour as you can mix by hand then turn the dough out onto a floured surface to finish kneading in the flour.

-- Knead the dough for 5 minutes until it is smooth and silky.
-Add the raisin mixture to the dough.
-Knead in a more flour if the dough becomes sticky after the raisins are added.
+- Knead the raisin mixture into the dough.
+Use plenty of flour for kneading if the dough becomes sticky after the raisins are added.

 - While the dough rises, cream together 6 oz almond paste and 2 oz unsalted butter until it forms a smooth paste.
 Set aside at room temperature.
 Line a half sheet pan with parchment paper.